Leo-PL/nand_recovery_tools/README.md

 perform block rotation by splitting and rejoining in different order, or joining images from multiple Flash chips.

+* filter\_blocks: As the name implies, this program filters input blocks based on conditions specified on command line.
+This is used to selectively output only those blocks, which were mapped to a filesystem and actually containing user data, or to remove known bad blocks from the image.

 ## License

 Code is licensed under GNU General Public License 2.0